piskvorky/gensim-data/README.md

 # Gensim data

-This repository keeps the models and datasets for the [gensim](https://github.com/RaRe-Technologies/gensim) download API.
-It serves as the data storage, and shouldn't be used directly (unless you're adding new datasets to it).
+This repository contains the pre-trained models and text corpora for the [Gensim](https://github.com/RaRe-Technologies/gensim) download API.
+It serves as a data storage for Gensim and shouldn't be used directly.

-💡 When you use the gensim download API, **all data will be stored in the `~/gensim-data` folder**.
+💡 When you use the Gensim download API, **all data will be stored in your `~/gensim-data` folder**.

-In current repository, all data stored as attachment files in [github-releases](https://github.com/RaRe-Technologies/gensim-data/releases)
+This repository stores the actual (large) data files as attachments in its [releases](https://github.com/RaRe-Technologies/gensim-data/releases) on Github.

+🔴 **Each dataset comes with its own license, which the users should study carefully before using the dataset!**

 ## Quickstart

-To load a model/dataset, use either the Python or command line interface:
+To load a model or corpus, use either the Python or command line interface:

 - **Python API**